AntiParty/patches-twitch/README.md

 export const aliases = ['commands', 'info', 'h'];
 ```

+### Creating a New Command
+1. Create a new file in `src/commands/`, e.g., `mycommand.ts`.
+2. Export an `execute` function with the required parameters.
+3. Optionally, export an `aliases` array for alternative triggers.
+4. Add your command to the command handler in `src/handlers/commands.ts` if needed.

 ### Required Components
 - `execute`: The main function to handle command logic.
 - `client`: The `tmi.js` client instance for Twitch chat.